ipfs-shipyard/react-idm-wallet/README.md

 Type: `object`

-The single [idmWallet](https://npmjs.org/package/idm-wallet) instance to use in your app.
+The [idmWallet](https://npmjs.org/package/idm-wallet) instance to use in your app.
+The provider will make use of [`createIdmWalletObservable()`](#createidmwalletobservableidmwallet) to observe changes to IDM Wallet's data or state.

 ##### children